brianduc/eCommerceProject/README.md

 # Buylicious
-This project is an e-commerce web application called Buylicious which is built on the Java Servlet platform
+This project is an e-commerce web application called Buylicious which is built on the Jarkata EE

 ## Installation